heeseorain/mini_module_abm/exercise4.md

 # Software exercise 4: Using QGIS and Excel with NetLogo (20 minutes)
 ### Teaching materials are prepared by Dr Heeseo Rain Kwon (heeseo.kwon.10@ucl.ac.uk).
+- You would have received introduction to using census and health data with NetLogo in the lecture right before this exercise.
+This exercise will give a quick taster of how you can actually do this.

 ### Example 1: Linking census data with turtles using CSV extension (10min)
 - Go through at your own pace.